marmelab/react-admin/docs/DataProviders.md

 const dataProvider = withLifecycleCallbacks(simpleRestProvider('http://path.to.my.api/'), [
     {
         /**
-         * For posts update only, convert uploaded image in base 64 and attach it to
+         * For posts update only, convert uploaded images to base 64 and attach them to
          * the `picture` sent property, with `src` and `title` attributes.
          */
         resource: 'posts',